JoururiChan/pcthmon/FEATURES.md

 ### Tohomon

 * Many base stat changes, mostly based on [Drayano's Sacred Gold/Storm Silver](https://gbatemp.net/threads/pok%C3%A9mon-sacred-gold-storm-silver.327567/).
-* ESakuya is Water/Steel.
+* HSakuya is Water/Steel.
 * FGyoku is Bug/Psychic.
 * EChiyuri and CYumemi are Dark.
 * EYuki and CYumeko are Poison/Dark.
-* CMai is Fighting/Flying.
+* CMai is Dream/Flying.
 * CEllen is Fire/Ghost.
 * EYumemi is Water/Psychic.
-* EYoumu is Grass/Fairy.
+* SYoumu is Grass/Fairy.
-* EReisen is Fire/Ground.
+* TReisen is Fire/Ground.
-* ESanae is Water/Dark.
+* DSanae is Water/Dark.
 * Noctowl is Flying/Psychic.
-* Ledian is Bug/Fighting.
+* Ledian is Bug/Dream.
 * Sunflora is Grass/Fire.
 * Politoed is Water/Grass.
-* Dunsparce is Normal/Ground.
+* Dunsparce is Illusion/Ground.
-* Electivire is Electric/Fighting.
+* Electivire is Electric/Dream.
-* Magmortar is Fire/Fighting.
+* Magmortar is Fire/Dream.
 * Rhyperior is Steel/Rock.
 * Mismagius is Ghost/Fairy.